 A preponderance of evidence suggests suspension does not work, and may do more harm than good:

-- When researchers Johanna Lacoe and Matthew P. Steinberg looked at 3rd- through 12th-graders in Philadelphia district schools, they found that being suspended negatively impacted math and reading achievement.
+- When researchers Johanna Lacoe and Matthew P. Steinberg looked at students in Grades 3–12 in Philadelphia district schools, they found that being suspended negatively impacted math and reading achievement.

-- Researcher NaYoung Hwang investigated 7th- through 11th-graders in an anonymous suburban California school district over a period of several years.
-That study showed that multiple suspensions correlated to lower math and English language arts achievement.
+- Researcher NaYoung Hwang investigated Grade 7–11 students in an anonymous suburban California school district over a period of several years.
+The study showed that multiple suspensions correlated to lower math and English language arts achievement.

 - A study by Elizabeth M. Chu and Douglas R. Ready looked at a group of New York City high school students.
-It found that suspended students were 3 and 4 percentage points less likely to pass math class and English classes, respectively, compared to semesters when those same students weren’t suspended.
+It found that suspended students were three and four percentage points less likely to pass math and English classes, respectively, compared to semesters when those same students weren’t suspended.

 Some also have raised concerns that suspension is not used evenhandedly in schools where it is part of the disciplinary routine.
 For instance, Zibei Chen, a research fellow at the University of Michigan School of Social Work, reports that boys and African-American students are more likely to be suspended than girls and white and Hispanic students.

-The New Center for American Progress looked at data from the two largest school districts in the U.S.—the New York City Department of Education and the Los Angeles Unified School District—which together suspended or expelled students for a total of 47,558 days in the period studied.
-The center uncovered wide racial variations: White students are 15 percent of the NYC district, for example, but only account for 8 percent of the days lost due to suspensions.
-African American students account for 27 percent of the district, but make up almost half (47 percent) of days missed because of suspensions.
+The Center for American Progress looked at data from the two largest school districts in the U.S.—the New York City Department of Education and the Los Angeles Unified School District—which together suspended or expelled students for a total of 47,558 days in the period studied.
+The centre uncovered wide racial variations: white students make up 15% of the NYC district, for example, but only account for 8% of the days lost due to suspensions.
+African American students account for 27% of the district, but make up almost half (47%) of days missed because of suspensions.

-Constance Lindsay, a researcher at the Urban Institute, points to U.S. Department of Education statistics that confirm the trend: Black kids are 16 percent of school enrollments but account for 34 percent of one-time suspensions and 42 percent of multiple suspensions.
-“There are huge disparities by race in terms of how often kids are suspended,” she said.
+Constance Lindsay, a researcher at the Urban Institute, points to U.S. Department of Education statistics that confirm the trend: Black kids make up 16% of school enrolments but account for 34% of one-time suspensions and 42% of multiple suspensions.
+“There are huge disparities by race in terms of how often kids are suspended,” Lindsay says.